Q&A: Jordan Peele on the dreams and nightmares of 'Nope'

 Peele: I was.
 It made it very real, very much in the moment.
 It’s one of the reasons, I guess, I can proudly say this movie is based on a true story.
 But what was most nerve-wracking or scary to me about the whole thing is that you’d like to think that when actual video proof of UFOs comes out that something would change in our lifestyle, not it’s really business as usual.
 It just proves that there is a desensitization to spectacle.
 We’re addicted and we’re in over our heads with this addiction.
 We have proof of UFOs or UAPs (unidentified aerial phenomena), but the interest with the major public goes so far.
 It’s very interesting.

-AP: You seem to be referring to movies as spectacles but were there also political dimensions to that?
-You developed this film through some very tumultuous times in American life, including the Jan.
-6 Capitol riot.

-Peele: Attention can be a violent thing and our addiction to spectacle can have negative consequences.
-I think sometimes if we give the wrong spectacle too much attention, it can give it too much power.
-If we are obsessed with the wrong spectacle, it can distract us from what’s really going on.
-There’s really a human need to see the unseeable that our entire society is based around.
-And in so many ways we see it.
-The last five years, it feels like we’ve gone from seeking spectacle to being inundated with it.
-And that’s the environment I wrote the film in.

-AP: There aren’t many filmmakers with as much freedom to make original studio movies as you.
-You’ve had chances to join major franchises.
-How focused are you on crafting your own films from the bottom up?
+AP: How focused are you on crafting your own films from the bottom up?

-AP: Do you get asked a lot about a sequel to “Get Out”?

-Peele: I do get asked that a lot.
-Never say never.
-There’s certainly a lot to talk about left.
-We’ll see.

 AP: After “Get Out,” you suggested you would embark on a series of genre films that grapple with big societal issues.
-Three films in, where do you feel you are in that project?
+Three films in, where are you are in that project?

 Peele: I feel like I’m off to the races.
 I just don’t know if I could limit how many films I have that are me.
 I’m starting to lose sight of what I would be doing if I wasn’t doing movies like this.
 So I would say the project has extended.